How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 What if the seller doesn’t complete the DVLA part?

-AuctionMyPlate expects sellers to carry out the DVLA process promptly once the auction is complete and payment is arranged.
 If a seller does nothing, that’s a breach of their obligation and should be reported through the site so it can be investigated.

 How do I prove I’m the new owner?

-Confirmation of assignment through DVLA online
+- confirmation of assignment through DVLA online

 8. Final tips

-Who is paying any DVLA fees
+- who is paying DVLA fees

-Whether the plate is coming off a vehicle or from a certificate
+- whether the plate is coming off a vehicle or from a certificate

-The expected timeline
+- the expected timeline

-you get a fair auction, clear instructions, and a safe route through the DVLA process – without the guesswork.
+If you’re using AuctionMyPlate, the aim is simple: you get a fair auction, clear instructions, and a safe route through the DVLA process — without the guesswork.